materialsproject/fireworks/docs/queue_tutorial.rst

 #.
 It is helpful if you configure all your fireworks in all the resources
    you want to use similarly.
 For example, you can use the default
-   $HOME/.fireworks location, or setup every single resource in a similar location.
+   $HOME/.fireworks location, or setup every resource in a similar location.

 #.
 Passwordless ssh should ideally be configured for all clusters from the